-You probably know how much your mortgage or rent, car payments, and gym membership will be each month.
-These are fixed costs; they stay the same month to month.
+You probably know how much your mortgage or rent, car payments, and gym membership will cost you each month.
+These are your fixed costs; they stay the same month to month.
 The second kind of costs to consider are your variable expenses.

 What is a variable expense?
 You can define variable expenses as the costs that change month to month, depending on quantity or usage.
 To identify the variable expenses in your budget, take a look at your last 3-6 months of spending and identify which categories are consistent, and which change!
 The categories that change are your variable expenses and they can make or break your monthly budget.
 Learning how to budget for variable expenses is an important skill that can help you feel more financially prepared for whatever life throws at you.

 The key to establishing a realistic, workable budget is to budget for all of your fixed and variable costs.

 First, let’s talk about your fixed costs.
 These are all the bills that stay the same month to month.